lavi324/https-setup/README.md

-In this project, you will enable HTTPS for a Kubernetes application deployed on GKE using a free DuckDNS subdomain and an automated Let’s Encrypt certificate via cert-manager.
+**Note: This project is a continuation of the sport-tables-api project, adding HTTPS support.**

-The project consists of a Dynamic DNS configuration (DuckDNS), a TLS certificate manager (cert-manager), and a secured Ingress for routing HTTPS traffic to your backend and frontend services.
+**In this project, you will enable HTTPS for a Kubernetes applications deployed on GKE using a free DuckDNS subdomain and a Let’s Encrypt free TLS certificate via cert-manager.**

-All components will be deployed to Kubernetes using standard manifests: Ingress, Secret, Certificate, ClusterIssuer, and Services.
+All components will be deployed to Kubernetes using those manifests: Ingress, Certificate and ClusterIssuer.

 ***Start:***

 1) Open a new GitHub repo, pull the repo into the cloud shell and config the GitHub user for a future Push requests.

 2) Create a DuckDNS account and a subdomain:
-Go to 'https://www.duckdns.org/', sign in with GitHub, and register a new subdomain (e.g. 'myapi.duckdns.org').
+Go to 'https://www.duckdns.org/', sign in, and register a new subdomain.

-3) Copy the external IP of your NGINX Ingress Controller and set it as the IP address for the DuckDNS subdomain using the DuckDNS dashboard.
+3) Copy the external IP of your NGINX Ingress Controller and set it as the IP address for the DuckDNS subdomain.

 4) Confirm DNS is configured correctly:
 ```bash